swillis12/react-promise-switch/README.md

 Although there are a **lot** of other components which solve the same basic problem ([React Data Loader](https://github.com/lucasconstantino/react-data-loader), [React Data Fetching](https://github.com/CharlesMangwa/react-data-fetching), [React Async](https://github.com/ghengeveld/react-async), [react-promise-state](https://github.com/MichalSzorad/react-promise-state), [react-loads](https://github.com/jxom/react-loads)), none of them do it with the simplicity that I expected.
 This component differs the rest by:

 -   Not forcing the developer to write boilerplate _switch_ logic (which component to show depending on the state of the promise).
-This can be error-prone and is unnecessary considering that we can accomplish the same thing by moving this logic into the component itself instead without any trade off in flexibility.
+This can sometimes be error-prone and is unnecessary considering that we can accomplish the same thing by moving this logic into the component itself.
+Sometimes you may need the option of rendering all three states simultaneously — such as showing the last successful response mixed with the last error response _and_ show that a new request is pending.
+For those cases, the child as a function API is provided.
 -   Simply requiring a promise rather than attempting to wrap and restrict the developer to a library like Axios.
 -   Automatically canceling the promise when unmounted or re-rendered with a different request function.
 The `cancel` prop can be provided for libraries like [Axios](https://github.com/axios/axios/blob/master/README.md#cancellation) that support cancelling out of the box.
 This makes it trivial to fetch data without having to worry about accidentally setting state on an unmounted component.
 -   Not needing a Medium article for such a simple component :)